matsengrp/dasm-epistasis-experiments/preflight.md

 - structurally resolved antibodies
 - co-occurence and *order of occurence* of mutations in existing antibody trees.

+%EM I wonder how Hermes would do on the Schulz data.
+We could start a chat with them.

 Validations for background dependent epistasis:
 - data from Whitehead lab that does DMS on 9 different genetic backgrounds (https://www.nature.com/articles/s41467-024-48072-z)